Plumbing contractors in

 What license do I need to work as a plumber in Watertown, SD?

-You need a Master Plumber license from the SD Department of Labor and Regulation.
-This requires completing a 4-year apprenticeship or equivalent experience plus passing a written exam covering plumbing codes and practices.
+You need a South Dakota state plumbing license issued by the State Plumbing Commission.
+This requires completing a 4-year apprenticeship or equivalent experience, plus passing written and practical examinations.

 Do I need permits for plumbing work in Watertown?